countvajhula/mantra/README.rst

 Since each parsing stage (i.e., *start*, *stop*, and *abort*) is fulfilled by a function, you can simply use Emacs's built-in way to augment function behavior --- *advice* --- to implement the desired debugging!

-As always, with advice in Emacs, it's necessary for the parsing functions to be *named functions* rather than anonymous lambdas, and this is why we avoid lambdas in the definition of ``mantra-basic-parser`` that we saw earlier.
+As always, with advice in Emacs, it's necessary for the parsing functions to be *named functions* rather than anonymous lambdas, and this is why we avoid lambdas in the definition of ``mantra-key-sequences-parser`` that we saw earlier.
 Let's look at how we might use advice to implement debug logs, continuing with our earlier example.

 Now, remember that you can use any advice functions you like, but Mantra provides some simple ones that are broadly useful to trace parsing, so we'll use those here.